noelwelsh/noelwelsh.com/content/posts/2025-01-17-codata-interpreter-terminal.md

 ```

+Having defined the structure of `Terminal`, the majority of the remaining code manipulates the `Terminal` state.
+Most of the methods on `Program` have a common structure that specifies a state change before and after the main program runs.
+Notice we don't need to implement combinators like `flatMap` or `>>` because we get them from the `State` monad.
+This is one of the big benefits of reusing abstractions like monads: we get a full library of methods without doing additional work.

 ## Codata and Extensibility

-At the start of this case study we made a seemingly arbitrary choice to use a codata interpreter.
-Let's now explore this choice and it's implications.
+We made a seemingly arbitrary choice to use a codata interpreter.
+Let's now explore this choice and its implications.

 We described codata as programming to an interface.
 The interface for functions is essentially one method: the ability to apply them.
 This corresponds to the single interpretation we have for `Program`: run it and carry out the effects therein.
 If we wanted to have multiple interpretations (such as logging the `Terminal` state or saving the output to a buffer) we would need to have a richer interface.
-In Scala this would be a `trait` or `class` with more than one public method.
+In Scala this would be a `trait` or `class` exposing more than one method.

 Keen reads of [Functional Programming Strategies][fps] will recall that data makes it easy to add new interpreters but hard to add new operations, while codata makes it easy to add new operations but hard to add new interpreters.
 We see that in action here.
 For example, it's trivial to add a new color combinator by defining a method like that below.